dmytrodubinin/Obuntu-theme-for-Obsidian/README.md

 - more expressive tables
 - better vim mode colors
 - responsive Community Themes page for better experience in wide screen (demo below)
-- List styling (numbering) in outline pane (thanks Klaas)
-- **Clutter Free edit mode**: inline formatting, link targets, header hashes disappears if not active line.
+- **Clutter Free edit mode**: inline formatting, most of hashes disappears if not active line.
 Code blocks, list markers and html tags have old behavior to better visually distinguish them from regular text (screenshots below).

  ## More Screenshots